“The terrain surely appears rougher…” I comment, looking out upon a large valley and the deep green mountains in the distance.

 Though long the wait, we’ll meet again.

-The music ceases.
-For a moment, the two of us sit there in complete silence.
-I look over towards him, though not to his face…but I see his hand grasping tightly at the instrument, so much so his knuckles turn as white as snow.
+And so the music ceases.
+For a moment the two of us sit there in complete silence, aside from a few birds chirping in the distance.
+I look over towards him, though not to his face…but I see his hand grasping tightly at the instrument, so much so his knuckles turn even whiter than they already are.

 “Why do you ask?”
 I reply, looking up towards him once more.